runyanjake/whitney/grafana/README.md

 </br>
 We also need to create a dashboard if starting from scratch.
 A good default one for node-exporter is `1860`.

+The repo contains `grafana.ini`, the config file for grafana.
+By default this defines the admin account to be `admin:admin`.
+Change that and save the new file as `whitney.ini`, which is what will be copied into the container.

 ### Start with Docker-Compose

 `docker-compose up -d`